AlphaHearth/AlphaHearth/Brazier/README.md

 - [ ] Several methods in `ActionUtils` with `Game` as its parameter only use its `RandomProvider`.
 Consider using `RandomProvider` as parameter directly.
 - [ ] Refactor the strange `PlayAction` framework, which now consists of `PlayActionDef`, `PlayActionRequirement` and `PlayAction`.
 - [ ] Add exception framework to the project, which throws exception when invalid action is requested, e.g. `BoardFullException`.
+- [ ] Refactor the whole card parsing framework, use other JVM language like Groovy or Scala to define different cards, instead of using Json and generate different card instances dynamically.
+The framework used by now is hard to debug, as it uses to many functional interfaces as callback methods, which is not greatly supported by IntelliJ debug tool.